 There are many reasons to leave a job.
 You want to explore more opportunities for better career pathways or a career change.
 Perhaps you need to resign as you find the company culture unsuitable or there is job incompatibility with caregiver duties at home.

-Regardless of your reasons, knowing how to resign gracefully is important.
+Regardless of your reasons, knowing how to resign gracefully and on a positive note from your current position is important.
 While it is easier to do so when you are working in the office, this is not the same if you work remotely.

-Find out how to politely resign while working from home!
+Find out how to politely make your resignation official and facilitate a smooth transition while working from home!

 1. Write your formal resignation letter